Last updated: September 16, 2022. To see what has changed in this Agreement, click here.

 2.3.
 Compliance with Laws.
-Each party will comply with all applicable Data Protection Law, including the GDPR, in relation to the processing of Customer Personal Data.
+Each party will comply with all applicable Data Protection Law, including the EU GDPR, in relation to the processing of Customer Personal Data.

 2.4.
 MongoDB’s Processing.
 MongoDB will process Customer Personal Data only for the purposes of: (i) provisioning the Cloud Services, (ii) processing initiated by Customer in its use of the Cloud Services, and (iii) processing in accordance with your MongoDB Agreement, this DPA, and your other reasonable documented instructions that are consistent with the terms of your MongoDB Agreement.
 Any other processing will require prior written agreement between the parties.

 2.5.
 Customer Obligations.
 Customer acknowledges that it controls the nature and contents of the Customer Personal Data.
 Customer will ensure that it has obtained all necessary and appropriate consents from and provided notices to data subjects where required by Data Protection Law to enable the lawful transfer of any Customer Personal Data to MongoDB for the duration and purposes of this DPA and the MongoDB Agreement.

 3.1.
 Confidentiality of Personnel.
 MongoDB will ensure that any of our personnel and any subcontractors who have access to Customer Personal Data are under an appropriate obligation of confidentiality.